Introduction

 Image noise and high resolution modes

 Image noise is difficult to objectively quantify in ways that are relevant to its “pictorial effect” or human observers’ reaction to it.
 Furthermore, the noise as seen in the final rendition of a photograph depends heavily on noise reduction during image processing.
 How effectively a noise reduction algorithm is depends on the characteristics of the noise and of the subject matter depicted by the image.
-I use mostly Capture One 23 and occasionally OM Workspace.
+I use mostly Capture One and occasionally OM Workspace.
 My impressions below, are based on my experience with Capture One 23.

 It is important to distinguish random noise (or thermal noise that affects each pixel at random in both time and space) and patterns like banding that affect pixels systematically in space and/or time.
 Noise in film is mostly random occasionally affected by some clustering, while electronic sensors tend to suffer from unevenly distributed noise, either the result of spatially uneven sensor temperature or systematic variation among pixels, due to inherent light sensitivity or differences in the wiring within the sensor of pixels at different locations in the array or differences in the analogue to digital conversion circuitry of different pixels.

 I think different features of image noise annoy different people differently.
 I find specially disturbing any recognizable pattern in the noise.
 In this respect the OM-1 performs much much better than the E-M1 (Mk I) or E-M1 Mk II.
-As a result, the upper ISO limits I am happy to use with the two cameras are 800 to 6400, respectively.
-This makes Auto ISO my most frequent setting in the OM-1, while I almost never used it in the E-M1 Mk II.
+As a result, the upper ISO limits I am happy to use with the two cameras are 800 to 8000, respectively.
+This makes Auto ISO my most frequent setting in the OM-1, speciallly for bird photography. while I almost never used it in the E-M1 Mk II.
 In practice these limits allow significant cropping of images and printing to A3 based on my own standards.
 These self-imposed limits are without use of any AI-based noise reduction in post-processing, with which even higher ISO would become usable in some cases.

 An intriguing predictable consequence of noise being predominantly random, is that it should affect short exposures the most.
 This could explain some of the contrasting assessments of the OM-1 sensor and is something worthwhile testing as it could be taken advantage of in everyday use of the camera.